ArnoVdH/blog/content/timeline.md

 ---
 For a professional curriculum vitae, click [here](/files/curriculum.pdf) (in Dutch, 42 kB PDF).

+### 2025
+* Got taken to court and convicted for peaceful protest.
+Appealed the verdict
+* Code Rouge-Rood 5: occupied Cargill site in the Ghent harbour

 ### 2024
 * Code Rouge-Rood 4: helped organize a finger
+* Started drawing lessons
 * Changed jobs to another department as IT project manager
 * Started taking Ritalin
 * Went on a hiking trip in the Black Forest, Germany